digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 **Hint:**

-You may wonder how nodes know to contact the main Netmaker server (like public IP address for example).
+You may wonder how nodes know to contact the main Netmaker server (like public or floating IP address for example).
 This information is stored in the access token that you generated for your network earlier.

 Now, please go ahead and inspect the new Kubernetes resources created in the `netmaker` namespace, as well as their state: